-Students completing this curriculum are recognized their senior year.
-If they are a designated State Scholar based on completion of this curriculum and GPA and ACT score, they can apply for the need-based Kansas State Scholarship.
+Completion of the Kansas Scholars Curriculum is one of the requirements Kansas must meet to receive State Scholar Designation.
+If they are a designated State Scholar based on completion of this curriculum and GPA and ACT score, they can apply for the need-based \$1,000 (renewable) Kansas State Scholarship.